Bond-dependent slave-particle cluster theory based on density matrix expansion: Tests on - models

 We perform further tests on the 64-site 1D $d$-$p$ system by hole doping, where the average doping density ranges from 0 up to 0.5 holes for each $d$-$p$ pair.
-The local interaction strength on $d$-site is fixed to be $U=2t$, while other parameters such as the onsite energies, hopping strengths, and the temperature are unchanged from the no-doping calculations of the previous sections.
-We choose $U/t=2$ because the errors caused by the cluster SP method are relatively large around this choice, as shown in Fig.~\ref{fig:error}, providing a stringent test of the cluster SP.
+The local interaction strength on $d$ sites is fixed to be $U=2t$, while other parameters such as the onsite energies, hopping strengths, and the temperature are unchanged from the no-doping calculations of the previous sections.
+We choose $U/t=2$ because the errors caused by the cluster SP method are relatively large around this choice, as shown in the lower panel of Fig.~\ref{fig:4site}(b), providing a stringent test of the cluster SP.

 Our results of the doped systems are summarized in Fig.~\ref{fig:doping}, where the two curves are results from cluster SP and DMRG.
-In panels (a) and (b), the two curves are almost overlapping with each other, indicating that the cluster SP method reproduces the energy per unit cell and the $d$-site occupancy of the ground state extremely precisely.
-In panel (c), the cluster SP reproduces good $d$-site double occupancy $D$ with some small errors.
-Note that the largest error in $D$ is only about 0.01, which is almost invisible in Fig.~\ref{fig:64site}(c), one order of magnitude smaller than the error caused by single-site SP approximation.
-Hence, based on all these tests, our cluster SP method reproduces overall very accurate results in the one-dimensional $d$-$p$ model, and also represents a significant quantitative improvement over the single-site SP method.
+In Figs.~\ref{fig:doping}(a) and \ref{fig:doping}(b), the two curves are almost overlapping with each other, indicating that the cluster SP method reproduces the energy per unit cell and the $d$-site occupancy of the ground state extremely precisely.
+In Fig.~\ref{fig:doping}(c), the cluster SP reproduces good $d$-site double occupancy $D$ with some small variations.
+While both DMRG and cluster SP methods show a nice linear relation between the total energy and doping level in Fig.~\ref{fig:doping}(a), they both show small discrepancies away from linear relations in Figs.~\ref{fig:doping}(b) and \ref{fig:doping}(c).
+This is because both DMRG and the cluster SP methods are variational approaches for the ground state total energy, so a high level of energy convergence is guaranteed, but the convergence of other non-variational observables such as the site occupancy or double occupancy is much poorer.
+Note that the double-occupancy deviations are below 0.01, which is adequately small and about the same order of magnitude as other errors caused by the cluster approximation and finite-temperature effect and is almost invisible in Fig.~\ref{fig:64site}(c).
+It is one order of magnitude smaller than the error caused by single-site SP approximation.

+In short, based on all these tests, our cluster SP method reproduces overall very accurate results hundreds of times faster than DMRG for the one-dimensional $d$-$p$ model.
+It also represents a significant quantitative improvement over the single-site SP method.